tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Add Button After Add to Cart Button/README.md

   * Page Specific

-    * Use this option if you have only a single page you want to have this effect.
+    Use this option when you want only one Page to have this effect.

-    * Add code from file **[store page detail add button after add to cart button options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+    * Add code from file **[store page detail add button after add to cart button options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
 Refer to [Per-page code injection][6] for details.
 Read the code for any instructions within.

-    * Add code from file **[store page detail add button after add to cart button.html][7]** to Store Settings > Advanced > Page Header Code Injection for the store page after the previous code.
+    * Add code from file **[store page detail add button after add to cart button.html][7]** to Store Settings > Advanced > Page Header Code Injection for the Store Page after the previous code.
 Refer to [Per-page code injection][6] for details.

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

-    * Add code from file **[store page detail add button after add to cart button options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the store page after the previous code.
+    * Add code from file **[store page detail add button after add to cart button options.html][5]** to Store Settings > Advanced > Page Header Code Injection for the Store Page after the previous code.
 Refer to [Per-page code injection][6] for details.
 Read the code for any instructions within.

     * Add code from file **[store page detail add button after add to cart